 Benny Moré (Bartolomé Maximiliano Moré Gutiérrez, 24 August 1919 – 19 February 1963), or Beny, was a Cuban singer.
 He is often thought of as the greatest Cuban popular singer of all time.
-He was gifted with an innate musicality and fluid tenor voice which he colored and phrased with great expressivity.
+He was musical, and had a fluid tenor voice which he colored and phrased with great expressivity.
 Moré was a master of most genres of Cuban music, such as the son montuno, mambo, guaracha, and bolero.
 In particular, it is unusual for a singer to be equally proficient at both the fast rhythms (e.g. guaracha) and the slower rhythms, such as the bolero.
 Moré also formed and led the leading Cuban big band of the 1950s, until his death in 1963.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.